 A greater or smaller list size is not always a bad thing.
 A list is ultimately a collection of user cookies.
 Even if one user is represented multiple times in that list, it is still the same user.
 Depending on which device + browser combination the user uses, the system will identify the corresponding cookie to be associated with a remarketing list.
 It is impossible that a user that is not actually part of a remarketing list will ever get remarketed to.

-Creating associations in Bulk: While the Audiences tab allows creation of associations, it can only be done for one ad group at a time.
-In order to support the creation of large number of associations across ad groups in bulk, we have extended the Ad Group tab to support associating selected ad groups with one or more remarketing lists.
-Simply filter for and select the ad groups you wish to associate with remarketing lists and click on Edit > Associate with Remarketing lists on the action bar.
+Creating associations in Bulk: While the Audiences table allows creation of associations, it can only be done for one ad group or campaign at a time.
+In order to support the creation of large number of associations across ad groups/campaigns in bulk, we have extended the Ad group and Campaigns tables to support associating selected ad groups/campaigns with one or more remarketing lists.
+Simply filter for and select the ad groups/campaigns you wish to associate with remarketing lists and click on Edit > Associate with Remarketing lists on the action bar.

-Targeting settings can be edited one ad group at a time from the Audiences tab by clicking on Create association and then selecting the relevant ad group.
-The updated targeting setting is applied to all the associations of that ad group.
+Targeting settings can be edited one ad group/campaign at a time from the Audiences table by clicking on Create association and then selecting the relevant ad group/campaign.
+The updated targeting setting is applied to all the associations of that ad group/campaign.
 If you want to do this in bulk for multiple ad groups, please use Microsoft Advertising Editor.
 Learn more about editing targeting settings for an association

 All retargeting must comply with all laws and regulations, including any prohibitions to creation of remarketing lists based on sensitive data.
 It is the advertisers responsibility to ensure they comply with all applicable laws and regulations.